Teach English in Thailand

 Can I apply with my friend/spouse/significant other?

 Yes, we welcome friends and couples to apply and we can place you you so that you can live together!
 Every applicant can note in their application who they are applying with.
-It’s also important to note that you will not necessarily be placed in the same school.
-You may find that instead you are placed in different schools close to each other and live together in the same accommodation.
+Most of the time we can place you together at the same school, but it’s important to be open minded.
+Sometimes, you may find that instead you are placed in different schools close to each other in the same city, so that you can still live together in the same accommodation.

 If I’m not coming with a friend, is there usually another teacher from the program in the same school or same town?

 How does placement work?

 During your first week in Thailand, you will meet with a member of the placement team to go over your placement preferences that you will submit ahead of arrival to Thailand.
 They will be your liaison with Thai schools and agents, and while we ask everyone remain open minded and flexible, we’ll try our hardest to place you somewhere where we think you’ll be happy.
 At the end of they day, we cannot force a school in a certain city to hire you, so we will try our best to match your preferences as best we can – but we ask that you remain flexible and open minded to cities you may not have heard of before.

 I am a certified teacher/majored in Education, but should I still take the TESOL Course?